 It’s already bad enough that you have to hire a firm to help you address another party’s negligence, so having to deal with a lawyer who is not fighting for you is the last thing you need.
 Below, we’ll go over a few tips on what to do if you feel your lawyers are not doing their jobs, and how to get a lawyer that is the right one for you.

-Is Your Attorney Taking Care of the Legal Issue?
+Is Your Attorney Taking Care of the Personal Injury Case?

 In most states, attorneys that practice law must follow the Rules of Professional Conduct, which generally sets rules parallel with the bar association.
 These regulations detail the responsibilities and obligations that lawyers must follow, so you should take a look at this resource if you believe your lawyer is not fighting for you.